 Each fall semester a new class will be welcomed as a cohort.
 The cohort will continue through the spring, summer, and fall concluding in the following spring.
 The total time to complete the M.A. in Yoga Studies will be 21 months with 36 credit hours, plus pre-requisites.
 Admission to the program is available only for the fall semester.

-Summer 2013 or prior: Each student must demonstrate successful completion of one of the following LMU Yoga Studies Extension Certificates: Yoga Philosophy, Vinyasa Krama Teacher Training, Yoga Therapy Rx, or Yoga and the Healing Sciences.
+Pre/Co-Requisite: Each student must demonstrate successful completion of one of the following LMU Yoga Studies Extension Certificates: Yoga Philosophy, Vinyasa Krama Teacher Training, Yoga Therapy Rx, Yoga and the Healing Sciences, or Yoga, Mindfulness, and Social Change.

-Another option will be allowed, upon review, to transfer six post-graduate credits from another institution in an area related to Yoga Studies.
+Another option will be allowed, upon review, to transfer six post-graduate credits from LMU and/or another institution in an area related to Yoga Studies.

 YGST 610 Health Science and Yoga: An overview of anatomy and physiology from the Western perspective and Ayurvedic theories of the subtle body, health and wholeness.